Watershed health — Snake River update

 Regional summary

-• B-IBI scores in the Snake River Region show the proportion of stream kilometers classified as being in good biological condition slightly decreased from 2011 to 2016.
+• Benthic Index of Biotic Integrity scores in the Snake River Region show the proportion of stream kilometers classified as being in good biological condition slightly decreased from 2011 to 2016.

-• The most prevalent stressors for streams in the Snake River Region were high water temperatures, elevated nutrient concentrations, increased human influence, high pH, and increased substrate embeddedness.
+• The most prevalent indicators for streams in the Snake River Region were elevated nutrient concentrations, increased human presence, more pH variety, and increased substrate embeddedness.

 Biological condition

-Invertebrate biological condition of streams, as assessed with B-IBI scores, did not change significantly from 2011 to 2016 in the Snake River Region.
-The proportion of streams classified as good, fair, or poor were not significantly different.
-However, the percentage of poor B-IBI scores decreased, and the fair and good scores increased slightly.
+Invertebrate biological condition of streams (B-IBI) did not change substantially from 2011 to 2016 in the Snake River Region.
+However, the percentage of poor B-IBI scores decreased and the fair and good scores increased slightly.
+These could be positive trends but will need more data to confirm.

 Graph showing slight decrease in the proportion poor streams and slight increase in fair streams.